gve-vse-tim/vagrant-cka-study-lab/README.md

 set up the pre-requisites for leveraging kubeadm to install/configure your cluster.

+## Requirements

+Tested on a MacBook Pro running Big Sur, with the following software installed via HomeBrew:

+- VirtualBox (tested with 6.1.22)
+- Vagrant (tested with 2.2.17)

 ## Caveat

 When I tested for the Certified Kubernetes Administrator exam, I was able